vlayer-xyz/vlayer/book/src/contributing/extension.md

 bun run dev
 ```

-Before starting browser extension, copy `.env.template` to `.env.development` file in `browser-extension` directory.
+Before starting the browser extension, copy the `.env.template` file to `.env.development` in the `browser-extension` directory.
-Start browser extension:
+Then, start the browser extension:

 ```sh
 cd packages/browser-extension
 bun run dev
 ```

-This will open web browser with vlayer app and browser extension installed.
+This will open a web browser with the vlayer app and browser extension installed.
 Now all saved changes will be applied in browser.

-There is a script `bash/run-web-example.sh` that runs all of the above mentioned steps.
+There is a script, `bash/run-web-example.sh`, that runs all of the above steps.

 ### Extension watch mode